 Only a professional with a medical license (a Psychiatrist in the mental health world) can prescribe medication.
 If you feel that you may need medication, a referral to a Psychiatrist in your area can be made.

-Bonhomie is in the process of being approved to accept insurance and EAP.
-Please refer back to the website for updates
+- We are currently in the process of credentialing with Medicaid CMOs (Peach State, CareSource, and Amerigroup) and Beacon.
+Please refer back to the website for updates.

 It is of the utmost importance for a therapist to maintain a level of confidentiality with their clients to maintain client/therapist rapport.
 This includes the creation of a level of trust between the client and the therapist.
 As a part of the intake documentation, every client will be provided with a written copy of Bonhomie LLC’s confidentiality disclosure agreement.
 This form explains in detail that your therapist will not disclose any information regarding your therapeutic care, with the exception of a few state mandated instances, without your permission.
 The few instances in which a therapist is required by state law to break confidentiality are as follows: